 Pertinent Information - Trail Canyon is a small reservoir approximately 1.5 surface acres with a maximum depth of about 20 feet.
 The shoreline is lined with dense vegetation in places, but there is adequate access for shore angling.
 The pond is fed by spring flow and surface flows from Rock Creek, and water quality is usually very good.
 Rainbow trout are stocked, with the best fishing generally from May through October, although late July and August can be slow.
 Fly-fishing, throwing small spinners, or using baits such as salmon eggs or Power Bait can be effective.
 There are no improved campsites, but camping is allowed at primitive sites within the Inyo National Forest.
-Road access is best in late spring through fall, but may become inaccessible in the winter because of snowfall.
+Road access is best in late spring through fall but may become inaccessible in the winter because of snowfall.

-Stocking - Trail Canyon Reservoir is stocked with catchable-sized rainbow trout in the spring and early summer depending on spring runoff and road conditions.
+Stocking - Trail Canyon Reservoir is stocked with approximately 4,000 catchable-sized rainbow trout in the spring and early summer months, usually beginning in mid-May depending on spring runoff and road conditions.